4 Ways To Calculate Fuel Consumption (incl. calculator)

 The unit of measurement is g/kWh.

-This value characterizes the efficiency of the motor.
+This value basically describes the efficiency of an engine.

 This value is the hot topic of conversation among engine developers and thermodynamicists.
 This is where they live out their ambition.